genomicsclass/leanpub/manuscript/confounding.md

 ## Confounding

-R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/confounding.Rmd).
+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/batch/confounding.Rmd).

 Batch effects have the most devastating effects when they are _counfounded_ with outcomes of interest.
 Here we described confounding and how it relates to data interpretation.